Some days, it’s difficult to be witchy.

 - Draw a sigil or speak a phrase to set an intention.

 - Charge water.
 One of the easiest forms of magic is charging water.
-Usually we do this at certain moon phases (new and full moon), but you can also make sun water, storm water, snow water, eclipse water, retrograde water (I can see this happening in the next month or so when six planets are retrograde!), or set crystals next to your jar of water to give it specific properties.
+Usually, we do this at certain moon phases (new and full moon), but you can also make sun water, stormwater, snow water, eclipse water, retrograde water, or set crystals next to your jar of water to give it specific properties.

 - Charge crystals.
 Place your crystal in the moonlight (if it’s a light-safe crystal), in a bowl of salt, or next to your charging cell phone to help raise its energy.